CHAPTER Eng

 applicant in a position of trust;

-with a firm and if yes, the name and address of the firm;
+(9) Whether or not the applicant is connected with a firm and if yes, the name and address of

-(10) Whether or not the reference determines that
+(10) Whether or not the reference determines that the applicant is qualified to be placed in a position

-designs or supervision of work;
+to be in charge of designs or supervision of work;

-(11) Whether the applicant in an individual
+(11) Whether the applicant in

 (12) Whether or not the reference recommends the